mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 If a world has Population 0, it is uninhabited and so has a Government, Law Level and Technology Level of 0.

-GOVERNMENT The Government code indicates a range of possible ruling systems, determined by rolling 2D–7 and adding the planet’s Population code.
+GOVERNMENT The Government code indicates a range of possible ruling systems, determined by rolling 2D–7 and adding the planet's Population code.

 The Common Contraband column on the Government table determines goods such a government is likely to restrict but should not be taken as a universal rule.